SalmonMode/salmonmode.github.io/_posts/2020-05-11-lets-talk-about-cypress.md

 #### How is this harmful?

-It makes more excuses for engineers, and pretends that somehow Cypress will magically make all the challenges go away.
+It makes more excuses on the behalf of engineers, and pretends that somehow Cypress will magically make all the challenges go away.

 ### "7 ways Cypress is different: Cypress runs much, much faster."